line

 To the top of the page

-A large number of people who might call themselves Biblical Christians, sometimes quote from the Israelite law of the Old Testament (the Law of Moses) saying that this is "God's law", presumably expecting others to accept that the six hundred and thirteen pre-Christ Israelite laws are applicable to the present day society we find ourselves in.
+A large number of people who might call themselves Biblical Christians, sometimes quote from the Israelite law of the Old Testament (the Law of Moses) saying that this is "God's law", presumably expecting others to accept that the six hundred and thirteen pre-Christ Israelite laws and regulations are applicable to the present day society we find ourselves in.
 Sometimes a person may quote from the Pentateuch (the first five books of the Old Testament), perhaps from Deuteronomy or Leviticus saying: "God says you must do this!" or "God says you must not do that!"

 This is particularly pertinent for a Christian Spiritualist who may be told by Fundamentalists that Christian Spiritualism is 'an abomination' to God and apparently "backing it up" by quoting from Leviticus 19:31 or Deuteronomy 18:10-12.
 The Christian Spiritualist is thus shunned by some so-named mainstream Christian authorities, even being denied entry to Bible study courses.

 However, such Fundamentalists have been led astray.
-Firstly, they do not understand the gift of Spirit Communion and the dangers that were involved to such a debased people who were regularly capable of child-sacrifice (Jer.
-7:31) and were of such a low moral character that they were inviting to themselves very degrading spiritual powers indeed.
-Secondly, people naming themselves Christians who quote allegiance to the law of Moses have been led astray because they have misinterpreted the meaning of Jesus Christ's accomplishments and His purpose.
+Firstly, they do not understand the gift of Spirit Communion and the dangers that were involved to such a debased people who were regularly capable of child-sacrifice (Jer.7:31) and were of such a low moral character that they were inviting to themselves very degrading spiritual powers indeed.
+Secondly, people naming themselves Christians who claim allegiance to the law of Moses have been led astray because they have misinterpreted the meaning of Jesus Christ's accomplishments and His purpose.

 If we are being asked to live by such a moral code, then we are also being asked to accept some highly undesirable practices (ignoring for now the possibility that Mosaic laws have not been altered during the course of time by unscrupulous Levites with their own power-agenda).
 For instance, one such law states that people could own other people as property (being their "money"), and, moreover, the owners could legally beat those poor slaves with "a rod", and not have to face any legal consequences whatsoever if the "servant" or "maid" did not die within "a day or two".
-The only punishment for the owner would occur if the life is literally beaten out of the physical body of the so-called maid or servant "under his hand" producing instant death (Exodus 21:20,21).
+The only punishment for the owner would occur if the life is literally beaten out of the physical body of the so-called maid or servant "under his hand" producing instant death (Exo.21:20,21).
 One wonders how battered partners regard this notion.

-A Fundamentalist who claims that others must adhere to even one regulation stated in Mosaic Law is bound by the whole of Mosaic Law: "For I testify again to every man that is circumcised (a stipulation of one of the Mosaic laws), that he is a debtor to do the whole law" (Gal.
-5:3).
+A Fundamentalist who claims that others must adhere to even one regulation stated in Mosaic Law is bound by the whole of Mosaic Law: "For I testify again to every man that is circumcised (a stipulation of one of the Mosaic laws) that he is a debtor to do the whole law" (Gal.5:3).
 Someone cannot just choose to adhere to one (or some) law and not adhere strictly to all the others, or this would literally demonstrate Pharisaical hypocrisy.

-Indeed, it is impossible to keep the whole Law of Moses anyway, for should one of the most insignificant laws be breached then the whole of the Law of Moses was breached: "For as many as are of the works of the law are under the curse: for it is written, Cursed is every one that continueth not in all things which are written in the book of the law to do them" (Gal.
-3:10).
-Something else was needed and that was Christ Himself and a New Covenant establishing the Law of the Spirit: "Christ hath redeemed us from the curse of the law" (Gal.
-3:13) .
+Indeed, it is impossible to keep the whole Law of Moses anyway, for should one of the most insignificant laws be breached then the whole of the Law of Moses was breached: "For as many as are of the works of the law are under the curse: for it is written, Cursed is every one that continueth not in all things which are written in the book of the law to do them" (Gal.3:10).
+Something else was needed and that was Christ Himself and a New Covenant establishing the Law of the Spirit: "Christ hath redeemed us from the curse of the law" (Gal.3:13).

-With the New Covenant there was a new spiritual law - the law of the Spirit - Old Testament law was abrogated by Christ 2,000 years ago through a new testament.
-There should be little doubt about this fact as there are numerous references to it in the Bible: (Rom.13:8,9 & 3:21 & 7:6 & 13:8 & 13:10 - 2Cor.3:5,6 & 3:13,16 - Gal.2:12 & 3:2,3 & 3:5 & 3:10 & 3:11 & 3:19 & 3:23 & 3:24,25 & 4:31 & 5:2 - Eph.2:15 & 3:4,5 - Phil.3:8,9 - Col.2:14 & 2:16 & 2:20 - Heb.8:7,8 & 10:20).
+With the New Covenant there was a new spiritual Law - the Law of the Spirit - Old Testament Law was abrogated by Christ 2,000 years ago through a New Testament.
+There should be little doubt about this fact as there are numerous references to it in the Bible: Rom.13:8,9 & 3:21 & 7:6 & 13:8 & 13:10 - 2Cor.3:5,6 & 3:13,16 - Gal.2:12 & 3:2,3 & 3:5 & 3:10 & 3:11 & 3:19 & 3:23 & 3:24,25 & 4:31 & 5:2 - Eph.2:15 & 3:4,5 - Phil.3:8,9 - Col.2:14 & 2:16 & 2:20 - Heb.8:7,8 & 10:20.

-Whatever may be said about the Law of Moses, it cannot be denied that Jesus Himself prepared the way by traversing the boundaries of (Old Testament) traditional religious thought e.g. talking with women in public (John 4); justifying of disciples not observing purification laws (Matthew 15:1); commanding the carrying of a bed on the Sabbath (John 5:8 & 10); picking and grinding grain by hand and by example encouraged others to do so (Mark 2:23) and perhaps more tellingly He quoted an instance of transgression of Mosaic Law as justification for His own actions: "(David) did eat the shewbread, which is not lawful to eat but for the priests, and gave also to them which were with him" (Mark 2:26).
+Whatever may be said about the Law of Moses, it cannot be denied that Jesus Himself prepared the way by traversing the boundaries of (Old Testament) traditional religious thought e.g. talking with women in public (John 4); justifying of disciples not observing purification laws (Matt.15:1); commanding the carrying of a bed on the Sabbath (John 5:8 & 10); picking and grinding grain by hand and by example encouraged others to do so (Mark 2:23) and perhaps more tellingly He quoted an instance of transgression of Mosaic Law as justification for His own actions: "(David) did eat the shewbread, which is not lawful to eat but for the priests, and gave also to them which were with him" (Mark 2:26).

 Just as tellingly, Christ gives a practical demonstration of the substitution of an old Mosaic law (which demanded the stoning of adulteresses) with a new compassionate law of forgiveness with contrition when He saved an adulteress from certain death and instead told her to mend her ways, and that He, in God's Name, did not condemn her (John 8:1-11).

-As if further explanation was needed, Christ Jesus tells us in plain words that no longer is anyone to follow the vengeful Mosaic law of "an eye for an eye" (Levit.
-24:19,20) stating that it is replaced with a new Christian Spiritual law of compassion and forgiveness instead of retaliating to the evil deed: "Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also (Matt.
-5:38)".
+As if further explanation was needed, Christ Jesus tells us in plain words that no longer is anyone to follow the vengeful Mosaic law of "an eye for an eye" (Levit.24:19,20) stating that it is replaced with a new Christian Spiritual law of compassion and forgiveness instead of retaliating to the evil deed: "Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also (Matt.5:38)".

-Jesus also ensured that Spirit Communion is shown to be God ordained by example when He communicated with the "dead" regarding highly important spiritual matters, which certainly violated the Mosaic injunction, Jesus Himself being the Medium (Matt.
-17:1-13; Mark 9:2-13; Luke 9:28-36).
-The fact that it was Moses (lawmaker) and Elias (prophet) with whom Jesus communicated (communed) is significant because it symbolises the fulfilling of the old Mosaic Law and Biblical prophecies with the new Law of the Spirit (Christian Spiritual Law) which was to be accomplished with the Crucifixion and Resurrection.
+Jesus also ensured that Spirit Communion is shown to be God ordained by example when He communicated with the "dead" regarding highly important spiritual matters, which certainly violated the Mosaic injunction, Jesus Himself being the Medium (Matt.17:1-13; Mark 9:2-13; Luke 9:28-36).
+The fact that it was Moses (law-maker) and Elias (prophet) with whom Jesus communicated (communed) is significant because it symbolises the fulfilling of the old Mosaic Law and Biblical prophecies with the new Law of the Spirit (Christian Spiritual Law) which was to be accomplished with the Crucifixion and Resurrection.

 Thus, we clearly see the introduction of moral compassion for these people who had been shaped and disciplined over the centuries by a Law which was to vanish and be replaced by a new Law: "In that he saith, a new covenant, he hath made the first old.
-Now that which decayeth and waxeth old is ready to vanish away" (Heb.
-8:13).
-The preparation for a massive change in attitude towards the Law of Moses which would soon come about was being laid so skilfully by Christ Jesus.
+Now that which decayeth and waxeth old is ready to vanish away" (Heb.8:13).
+The preparation for a massive change in attitude toward the Law of Moses which would soon come about was being laid so skilfully by Christ Jesus.
 Words can say many things to man, but actions do indeed speak louder than words, and Christ knew that although many of the words that He spoke would not be written down and some would not be recorded in the manner that He spoke them, His actions would be a living testimony and example.

 The New Christ Law, the Law of the Spirit, abrogated the Old Law of Moses.
 Indeed, "whoever is justified by the (Israelite) law, Christ has become of no effect to you, and ye are fallen from grace" (Gal.5:3,4); "For all the (Israelite) law is fulfilled in one word, thou shalt love thy neighbour as thyself" (Gal.5:14); "If righteousness comes by the (Israelite) law, then Christ is dead in vain" (Gal.2:21); "But if you be led by the Spirit, you are not under the (Israelite) law" (Gal.5:18).

 Yet in spite of the overwhelming amount of Biblical statements to the contrary, many Fundamentalists are still able to quote Mosaic Law as if we must adhere to it and are bound by it.
 One of the greatest mistakes of such followers of Fundamental Literalism comes from something Jesus Christ is reported as saying: "Do not think that I came to destroy the Law or the Prophets.
-I did not come to destroy but to fulfil" (Matthew 5:17).
+I did not come to destroy but to fulfil" (Matt.5:17).
 The Literalist might say: "There, you see, straight from the mouth of Jesus, we are to obey the injunctions of Mosaic Law!
 We must obey it even to the smallest full stop!"

 Putting aside the fact that Jesus was addressing the descendants of the twelve tribes of Israel, we need to look at the much larger picture because it is very instructive.
 The Literalist in this instance is taking something completely out of context and ignoring the intended meaning and reason for this saying of Christ Jesus.

 In short, God's Plan included taking a people and making them an example for all time.
 These very wayward and spiritually backward people were inviting to themselves, as well as being unprotected from, the influence of low and debased spirits, due to their lack of moral and spiritual standards.
-To these people God gave a set of strict laws for their own benefit and disciplining, i.e. Mosaic Law, which He gave to spiritual beings to pass on to a mediating human (Gal.
-3:19).
+To these people God gave a set of strict laws for their own benefit and disciplining, i.e. Mosaic Law, which He gave to spiritual beings to pass on to a mediating human (Gal.3:19).
 Also to these people He sent messages and instructions through dedicated and disciplined mediums or prophets.
 These messages were for various reasons, the most vital reason being the foretelling of the birth of Christ, His life, His death, His resurrection, and what He would achieve by all of this: demonstration of God's love for His children and their ultimate salvation.

-There must also be a further consideration with regard to the end of the Mosaic era, and that is concerning a word which has been mistranslated for centuries in order to bolster and preserve dogmatic tenets.
-The subject is too complex to deal with here but it concerns the word "aión" which is often mistranslated as "eternity" instead of "age".
-The noun "aión" is also mistranslated as the word "world" when in fact "world" should really be the word "kosmos" if that was what Christ and His disciples wished to refer to, because "kosmos" was the commonly employed word for "world".
-The reason that translators twist this word and its derivatives is usually so that it does not contradict and therefore disturb one or more of the following dogmatic teachings:
+There must also be a further consideration with regard to the end of the Mosaic era and the coming of the Kingdom of Christ, and that is concerning a word which has been mistranslated for centuries in order to bolster and preserve dogmatic tenets.
+The subject is too involved to deal with in its entirety here but it concerns the word "aion" which is often misconstrued.
+Regarding the speech of Christ and the disciples, the noun "aion" is also mistranslated as the word "world" when in fact "world" should really be the word "kosmos" if that was what Christ and His disciples had meant when they spoke of the Kingdom which should replace the Mosaic epoch, because "kosmos" was the commonly employed word for "world".

 i) A belief that the end of the world shall come (second coming) when Christ appears with His legion of angels to destroy all those who do not follow their particular "Christian teaching".